marlonShawDEV/workForceHousing/src/styleguide/index_corp.md

   </div>
   <div class="medium-8 columns">
     <div class="callout background-purple large">
       <p>This is a callout with class of large.
-It has more padding between the contents and the edge of the container, and the text is larger.</p>
+It has more padding between the contents and the edge of the container.</p>
     </div>
   </div>
 </div>